judycurie/ffp/docs/rhinousermeeting2024.md

 Attendee Ticket includes:

  - pass to the all day event (conference & exhibitor space)
- - lunch, coffee & snacks, lunch, wine and appetizers at the reception
+ - lunch, coffee & snacks, wine and appetizers at the reception
  - access to the evening social event  (reception with live music)

 <!-- Noscript content for added SEO -->